Interview with Dr James Hendrie Burt. One

 NM: At Coningsby.

 JB: Flight there.
 I’ve been there before.
-I was there for 2017 because I’m in Rotary, the Rotary Club and the president of the Rotary Club at that time his father had been a Lancaster pilot during the war and he’s very much involved with it, with this thing and he decided he wanted to raise some money for the Battle of Britain.
+I was there, oh, 2017 because I’m in Rotary, the Rotary Club and the president of the Rotary Club at that time his father had been a Lancaster pilot during the war and he’s very much involved with it, with this thing and he decided he wanted to raise some money for the Battle of Britain.
 We did.
 We put on a dinner and everything and the flight engineer came down to the dinner because the squadron commander couldn’t come.
 He’d been changed I think at the time.
 They said he couldn’t come.
-Anyway, a flight engineer came down and we had a tombola and he said he would give the first prize to win the tombola and that would be a visit for six people to the Battle of Britain, the only one as his guests.
+Anyway, the flight engineer came down and we had a tombola and he said he would give the first prize to win on the tombola and that would be a visit for six people to the Battle of Britain, the only one as his guests.
 And well it was the district governor lady who won the prize.
 She said, ‘Right.
 My husband and I are going.
 That leaves four.’
 And that and she gave them to John, our president and that as he was involved with the Lancasters.
 She said, ‘You pick.’
-So, John pointed at me and said, ‘You’re first on the list because you’re the only one that’s ever been on a Lancaster.’
+So, John pointed at me and said, ‘You’re first on the list because you’re the only one who’s ever been on a Lancaster.’
 So he said, ‘You must go on it.’
 I was ninety four at the time so I had a chair.
-But anyway, we went up there and we were treated like VIPs.
-Taken into the Mess and all the rest of it and announced that we were shortly ]we were taken in.
+But anyway, we went up, up there and we were treated like we were VIPs.
+Taken into the mess and all the rest of it and announced that we were shortly we were taken in.
 Have you ever been up?
 Well, you know the barriers are up.
 The public are on the outside.
 We were taken inside the barriers and shown all over the outside of the aircraft.
 Some people had complained about why were they on the outside and this crowd were on the inside.
 They said, ‘Well, they’re very important people.
 They are special invitation by one of the crew members.’
 We were there.

 NM: Of course.

 JB: So that was, that was that.
-And we were just having a coffee in the, in the Mess and I just said, I said, ‘You realise,’ I said, ‘That exactly seventy years ago just now,’ I said, ‘I was the medical officer on this place.’
+And we were just having a coffee in the, in the mess and I just said, I said, ‘You realise,’ I said, ‘That exactly seventy years ago just now,’ I said, ‘I was the medical officer on this place.’
 ‘What?’
-I said, ‘Yes, it was seventy years ago exactly I said I was medical officer here.
-Well, the chap who was writing an article for us for [unclear] the article he said immediately elevated from VIP to royalty.
+I said, ‘Yes, it was seventy years ago exactly,’ I said, ‘I was medical officer here.’
+Well, the chap who was writing an article for us for [unclear] the article he said, we were immediately elevated from VIP to royalty.
 They couldn’t do enough for us.

 NM: Good.
 What a, what a nice story.
 Yeah.